Painting Outdoors in Boston

 The name of the event became Dabble!
 Doodle!
-Dance! and every Saturday in July, we painted, doodled, and danced alongside Fort Point Channel in Boston.
-The area was arranged like a creative arts playground, and even though people joined in on all of the activities, painting was surely the favorite.
+Dance! and every Saturday in July, we painted, created, and danced alongside Fort Point Channel in Boston.
+The area was arranged like a creative arts playground, and even though people joined in on all of the activities, painting was the favorite.

-Some children were leery about sharing their canvasses saying, "What do you mean?
+Some children were leery about sharing their canvases, saying "What do you mean?
 I don't get to take it home?"

 A few people wanted to know what we would do with all the paintings after the summer.
 Some made requests for certain paintings if we ended up giving them away.